krakenjs/dust-makara-helpers/README.md

 * `enableMetadata`: defaults to `false`.
 Turns on support for `<edit>` metadata tags in [dust-message-helper] to support in-place content editing.
 * `autoloadTemplateContent`: defaults to `true`.
 Allows you to disable automatic loading of content per template, allowing you to have a completely disjoint mapping between templates and content bundles, rather than a 1:1 mapping of template name to content bundle filename.
+* `localeFromContext`: Function. takes context as a parameter.
+Return a bcp47-style object or a locale string like `en-US`

 [dust-message-helper]: https://github.com/krakenjs/dust-message-helper